Favourite

 electricity.
 This mega-challenge on our doorstep

-people up while we still have cheap oil to
+good science, while we still have cheap oil...

 |